pbastowski/angular2-now/README.md

 - `@Service` ({ (opt) module: 'angular1ModuleName' })
 - `@Filter` ({ (opt) module: 'angular1ModuleName' })

+This is not implemented for the moment.
+Use ng-app or manually bootstrap the app.
+- `@Bootstrap`

 This is not part of Angular 2 spec.
 I just wanted to see how to implement it.
-My advice: don't use it.
+My advice: don't use it, because it won't exist in the future.
 - `@Controller`

-This is not implemented for the moment.
-- `@Bootstrap`

 ### SetModuleName